 Introduce a new product or service?
 You will see an increase in inbound links from editorial websites and bloggers linking to your website.

-, is great for understanding the keywords that drive organic traffic to your site.
-Start tracking your product, solution and brand keywords in BrightEdge to view monthly keyword and search volume fluctuations.
+The enterprise SEO platform, BrightEdge, is understands the keywords that drive organic traffic to your site.
+Start tracking your product, solution, and brand keywords in BrightEdge to view monthly keyword and search volume fluctuations.

 Tip: Enter your website into BrightEdge’s Data Cube tool to see a snapshot of your keyword rankings.